josephsenior/Grinta-Agent/docs/features/anti-hallucination-system.md

 | **Continuation Tracking** | ✅ Yes | ❌ No | ❌ No | ⚠️ Unknown |
 | **Hallucination Rate** | **5%** | ~15% | ~20% | ~10% (est.) |

-**OpenHands now has the BEST anti-hallucination system in the industry!**
+**Forge now has the BEST anti-hallucination system in the industry!**

 ---